tabler:menu-2

 Why New Mexico Residents Choose TDRC

-New Mexico is one of the few states where credit card debt has actually decreased recently, but that doesn't mean the challenge has gone away for individual residents.
+New Mexico's combination of below-average incomes and above-average credit card balances makes it one of the most financially pressured states for consumer debt.
 The state's high poverty rate and limited access to financial services in rural areas mean that many New Mexicans carry debt burdens that are disproportionate to their income.
 Our debt relief program provides professional negotiation services to residents across the entire state.

 We charge no upfront fees and operate on a performance-based model — if we don't save you money, you don't pay us.
 That's not just our policy, it's required by FTC regulations governing debt settlement companies.